Your Vinyl Answer: Here’s How Much It Costs to Install Vinyl Flooring

 For installation costs, you can expect to pay another $2 to $5 (CAD 2.75 to CAD 7) per square foot.
 And do-it-yourselfers beware: While installation may seem rather straightforward, it does require someone with experience to install it properly.
 For one, vinyl sheet rolls are large and unwieldy.
 Secondly, they require the use of proper adhesives to stick properly, and not using enough of the correct glue could result in damaging the sheet.
 In short, the job can get out of hand quickly, so having experience is key.
 To ensure that you squeeze every drop of use and enjoyment out of your nearly waterproof floor, budget for professional installation.
 It may save money in the long run.

 For homeowners intent on installing vinyl flooring themselves, luxury vinyl plank or tile could be the right way to go.
 Vinyl plank is much easier to put down than sheet flooring, as it’s much easier to manage.
 It can also mimic the aesthetic of real hardwood floors more convincingly than sheet flooring, sweetening the deal for picky decorators.

-The average price for LVP or LVT is between $1 and $6 per square foot.
+The average price for LVP or LVT is between $1.50 and $12 (CAD 2 and CAD 16) per square foot.
 Yes, you read that correctly: It’s a wide margin.
 What accounts for such a big price gap is the quality of materials used in the planks.
 One of the biggest price determiners is the type of core present in the tile.
-In general, there are four types of core: solid vinyl core, stone polymer core (SPC), wood polymer core (WPC) and solid vinyl core.
+In general, there are four types of cores: solid vinyl core, stone polymer core (SPC), wood polymer core (WPC) and solid vinyl core.

 Solid Vinyl Core